masachika-kamada/udemy-api/README.md

 ## Notes

+* Interact with and test REST API: use insomnia
 * `.flaskenv` file is used to set environment variables for Flask
 * When API receives a request from a client, marshmallow is used to validate the request data<br>
     **Before marshmallow**